christina-grannas/swagger-test/user-testing/direct-integration-web.md

 ```

-When clicking the checkout button, the event handler will send an asynchronous **request** over **HTTP** to the **backend** of your site.
-If you try clicking the checkout button now, you will receive a **HTTP 404** error since the script `create-payment.php` is not found (yet).
+When clicking the checkout button, the event handler will send an asynchronous **request** over **HTTP(S)** to the **backend** of your site.
+If you try clicking the checkout button now, you will receive a **HTTP 404** error since we haven't implemented the backend yet.
 You can verify this by inspecting the JavaScript Console in your browser.

 Let's fix this 404 error and turn to the backend and implement the `create-payment.php` script.

 ## Step 2: Create a payment object (backend)

 Each **payment session** is represented by a **payment object**.
 In order to start a checkout flow for your customer, you first need to create a payment object and retrieve the `paymentId` referencing that object.
 Creating a payment object requires your [Secret API key](access-your-integration-keys.md).
 Therefore, this request has to be initiated from the backend of your site.
-Creating the payment object is the responsibility of the script `create-payment.php`.

-Create a file called `create-payment.php` and add the following code to it:
+The following backend script will create a new payment object and return the `paymentId` to the frontend:

 ```php
 <?php